fernando-duarte/econ1500-china-game-vibes/client/CSS_ARCHITECTURE.md

 ## Overview

-The CSS architecture of this application follows a modular approach, organizing styles into logical, role-specific files while maintaining backward compatibility with the legacy single-file approach.
+The CSS architecture of this application follows a modular approach, organizing styles into logical, role-specific files.

 ## File Structure